 The aggregator needs to earn - the most common way to earn money as an aggregator is to compare prices.
-The owner needs to keep a fragile balance between providing the fair comparison and selling the better exposition of the offer.
-If the customers find that aggregator focuses too much on selling ads to the shop owners (and less on comparing prices) they will abandon it.
+The owner needs to keep a fragile balance between providing a fair comparison and selling a better exposition of the offer.
+If the customers find that the aggregator focuses too much on selling ads to the shop owners (and less on comparing prices) they will abandon it.

 Aggregator business is attractive for Google - Any business that is attractive for Google will face disruption and turmoil in the near future.

 The marketplace comes with a network effect, that makes the business more robust and stable.
 Marketplaces with an established position on the internet market seem to be less prone to new challenges, as the customers are just used to them.
 That was basically the case of Allegro, which proved to be robust enough to overcome the challenge of eBay invading the Polish market.
 But not only.

 A good example comes from ClassPass and FitMob, two marketplaces competing on the fitness and gym market.
 Both companies were expanding city-by-city and when trying to clash, they found that it is extremely hard to get attention in the city when the competitive service is available.